Magret1730/alx-backend-python/README.md

-This repository contains alx task on the following objectives:
+This repository contains ALX tasks on Python backend.
-1. Type annotations in Python 3.
-2. How you can use type annotations to specify function signatures and variable types.
-3. Duck typing.
-4. How to validate your code with mypy.